VecPP/vecpp/README.md

 * Be useful within a 3D simulation engine
 * Stable results under fast-math
 * No external non-stl dependencies
+* Code is easy to follow and straightforward
+* No multiple ways to achieve the same thing

 ## Quick Start